BIG DOG little dog. What Is It and Why You Should Care.

 By Shelly Allen

 BIG DOG little dog is a big problem but let’s start at the beginning.
-When people learn that I own a pet magazine, one of the first things they do is tell me some horror story about a pet they “used” to have.
+When people learn that I own Pet Junction Magazine, the first thing they do is tell me some horror story about a pet they “used” to have.
 Usually, it’s a bird story but after 10 years of owning this magazine, I have heard it all…or so I thought.

 What is Big Dog Little Dog or (BDLD)?

-It’s how veterinarians refer to an attack on a little dog from a big dog.
+BDLD is how veterinarians refer to an attack on a little dog by a big dog.
 It happens ALL.
 THE.
 TIME.
 Read that again, it happens all of the time!
 Usually, these attacks are extremely severe and potentially life-ending for the little dog involved.

 According to Dr. Stewart, an emergency veterinarian, “These attacks often result in serious unseen injuries like brain and spinal cord injuries, as well as severe damage to internal organs.”

-But why do these attacks end up being so vicious, especially when many big dogs seem to be perfectly docile before an attack?
+Why are these attacks so vicious when many big dogs seem docile before an attack?

-Think about how your dog plays with its rope toy or stuffed animal that squeaks when he jaws on it.
+Think about how your dog plays with its rope toy or stuffed animal that squeaks when he chews it.
 Did you know that squeak is there to mimic what happens in nature when a feral dog goes for the kill?
-Think of how your dog grabs and shakes his toy vigorously.
-Many times this is exactly the way a big dog attacks a little dog.
+Think of how your dog grabs and shakes his toy vigorously, this is how a big dog attacks a little dog.

-You may think that your little dogs’ injuries are all just surface wounds.
-However, more often than not, his wounds are more than skin deep.
+You may think that your little dog’s injuries are all just surface wounds, however, his wounds could be more than skin deep.

 Dr. Stewart tells us, “While external injuries may appear minor, the power of a dog’s biting jaw can cause serious internal injuries that may result in the loss of your pet — especially if you don’t act quickly to get them proper veterinary care.”